Influence of ambient temperature on cavitation bubble dynamics: Spherical bubble dynamics

 \subsection{Bubble collapse velocity}

 In this section, we examine the effect of ambient temperature on the bubble collapse velocity, providing a more direct perspective on the intensity of bubble collapse.
-Here we primarily focus on the maximum collapse velocity, $U_{\text{max}} $, which is estimated by differencing the bubble radius in two frames preceding the end of the collapse.
-The measured maximum collapse velocity $U_{max}/ \sqrt{\Delta P/\rho}$ is presented in Figure \ref{fig:Umax}(a) as a function of the ambient temperature $T$.
-Due to the limitation of spatial-temporal resolution in experiments, the measured velocity should be considered a lower bound of the actual collapse velocity.
-The uncertainties are shown in the error bars.
+Here we focus on the maximum collapse velocity, $U_{\text{max}} $, which is obtained by computing the frame-to-frame time derivative of the bubble radius over the entire collapse phase and taking the maximum.
+The normalised maximum collapse velocity $U_{max}/ \sqrt{\Delta P/\rho}$ is presented in Figure \ref{fig:Umax} as a function of the ambient temperature $T$.
+Due to the limited spatiotemporal resolution of the experiments, the measured velocity should be considered a lower bound of the true collapse velocity.

-The dimensionless maximum collapse velocity decreases monotonically as the ambient temperature rises from 23 $^\circ \text{C}$ to 90 $^\circ \text{C}$, dropping from approximately 5.5 to 1.
-This trend stabilizes when the temperature exceeds approximately 80 $^\circ \text{C}$.
-The experimental data can be well fitted by a simple polynomial with a slope of -0.07 and an intercept of 6.69, and its root-mean-square error is 0.365.
-Figure \ref{fig:Umax}(a) also shows the collapse velocity derived from the Keller equation, using the same setup as in $\S$ \ref{sec:3.2}.
-While the theoretical results follow the same trend as our experimental observations, the magnitude is significantly underestimated, particularly for temperatures below 70 $ ^\circ \text{C}$.
-We speculate that this discrepancy is due to the theoretical framework overlooking the effects of phase change, which play a critical role in accelerating bubble collapse through condensation at the end of the collapse \citep{plesset1949dynamics,fujikawa1980effects}.
-This effect is especially pronounced at lower ambient temperatures.
+The non-dimensional maximum collapse velocity decreases monotonically as the ambient temperature rises from 23 to 90 $^\circ \text{C}$, dropping from approximately 5.5 to 1.
+The experimental data can be well fitted by a linear approximation with a slope of -0.07 and an intercept of 6.70.
+The root-mean-square error (RMSE) of this fit is 0.188.
+Figure \ref{fig:Umax} also shows the collapse velocity derived from the Keller equation, using the same setup as in $\S$ \ref{sec:3.3}.
+Although the theoretical results follow the same trend as our experimental observations, the predicted magnitudes are significantly underestimated, especially at temperatures below 70 $ ^\circ \text{C}$.
+Again, we attribute this discrepancy to the absence of phase change in the model.
+In reality, vapour condensation lowers the pressure inside the bubble compared to the adiabatic approximation, thereby accelerating the bubble collapse to higher velocities.
+Therefore, the potential for cavitation erosion may be significantly underestimated if one use the adiabatic approximation in their modelling.
+Nevertheless, agreement between the model and experiments improves at higher ambient temperatures.
+This suggests that the phase change effects become progressively weaker as temperature rises, consistent with the numerical results of \cite{phan2022thermodynamic}, who demonstrated that elevated ambient temperatures suppress vapour condensation during bubble collapse.
+The aforementioned discussion demonstrates that increasing the ambient temperature to elevate the vapour pressure inside the bubble is an effective strategy for mitigating the intensity of bubble collapse.
+A similar effect can also be achieved by modifying the fluid composition.
+For instance, \citet{preso2024vapour} showed that increasing the ammonia mass fraction in aqueous ammonia solutions yields a comparable effect.